NoesisVision/noesis-docs/docs/quick-start.md

 Now we'll configure Noesis to analyze your repository and make the full use of directory structure presented in [Step 1](#step-1-prepare-directory-structure).

 Let's start by creating a basic configuration that will detect domain modules according to namespace hierarchy.
-In order to acheive that, you are going to configure two new volumes in the container:
+In order to achieve that, you are going to configure two new volumes in the container:
 - `externalSources` - it is a root directory of all the code repositories you want to scan
 - `externalConfig` - is a path to a new  .NET project where you will specify your scanning rules and architecture conventions, using Noesis DSL

-### 4.0: Prepare code for analysis in `git-repos`
+### 4.1: Prepare code for analysis in `git-repos`

-Clone the .NET repo for analyis in the `git-repos` directory or make sure that it is already available there.
-In the tutorial we assume that your repo name is named `my-system-repo`
+Clone the .NET repo for analysis in the `git-repos` directory or make sure that it is already available there.
+In the tutorial we assume that your repo name is `my-system-repo`

 ```bash
 cd git-repos/my-system-repo
 git status
 ```

-Make sure that the project in the repo can be succesfully compiled.
+Make sure that the project in the repo can be successfully compiled.
 It should be possible to make `dotnet restore` and `dotnet build` on this project.
-However you don't need to run these commands right now - just make sure they won't fail as Noesis scanning engine needs to run them independently on a repository copy to perform the succesful scan.
+However you don't need to run these commands right now - just make sure they won't fail as Noesis scanning engine needs to run them independently on a repository copy to perform the successful scan.

 If you are not sure and want to be on the safe side run:
 ``` bash
 dotnet build
 ```

-### 4.1: Create Configuration Project
+### 4.2: Create Configuration Project

 Now we will create a new configuration project `noesis-config` which we recommend to keep in git-repos as well.
 Make sure you are in the `git-repos` directory
 ```bash